dtrendafilov/developer-pacenotes/content/posts/cxx_code_review.md

 1. The cast used is the safeest one possible.
 2. The types are correct.
 3. The level of indirection is not casted away, i.e. casting from `T**` to `Y*`.
+4. `const_cast` is usually a *design* smell, consider whether that is really the way to go

 ##### 4. Assumptions that are not asserted or checked